reduxjs/redux/docs/recipes/ComputingDerivedData.md

 In order to share a selector across multiple `VisibleTodoList` components **and** retain memoization, each instance of the component needs its own private copy of the selector.

-Let’s create a function named `makeGetVisibleTodos` that returns a new copy of the `getVisibleTodos` selector each time it is called:
+Let's create a function named `makeGetVisibleTodos` that returns a new copy of the `getVisibleTodos` selector each time it is called:

 #### `selectors/todoSelectors.js`